 Stretching the feet is a great way to prevent injuries.
 If you have any concerns with your feet consult with Dr. Ryan W. Wood from Desert Foot & Ankle Surgeons.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Stretching the Feet

 Stretching the muscles in the foot is an important part in any physical activity.
 Feet that are tight can lead to less flexibility and make you more prone to injury.
 One of the most common forms of foot pain, plantar fasciitis, can be stretched out to help ease the pain.
 Stretching can not only ease pain from plantar fasciitis but also prevent it as well.
-However, it is important to see a podiatrist first to determine if stretching is right for you.
+However, it is important to see a podiatrist first if stretching is right for you.
 Podiatrists can also recommend other ways to stretch your feet.
 Once you know whether stretching is right for you, here are some excellent stretches you can do.

 It is best to go easy when first stretching your foot and work your way up.
-If your foot starts hurting, stop exercising to ice and rest the foot.
-It is advised that you then see a podiatrist for help.
+If your foot starts hurting, stop exercising and ice and rest the foot.
+It is advised to then see a podiatrist for help.

 If you have any questions, please feel free to contact our offices located in Palm Springs and El Paseo, CA. We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Stretching Your Feet